frederic-perez/AmE-dictionary/data/idioms.md

 __frigging__ :dart::four: _rude slang_ (friggin’) An intensifier used as a milder alternative to “fucking.”
 “Friggin’” is also commonly used. _Why are you so frigging late?
 You’d better have a good excuse._
 __from a mile away__ :three: Well or far in advance; exceptionally easily. _That movie was so corny, you could tell what was going to happen from a mile away!_
 __from A to Z__
-__from bad to worse__ :two::hammer:
+__from bad to worse__ :four::hammer: _Everything you’re telling me goes from bad to worse._
 __from here on out__ From this moment and continuing into the future. _We need to follow the directions from here on out—otherwise, we’re liable to get lost._
 __from jump street__
 __from rags to riches__ From being poor to being wealthy.
 __from the get-go__ :six::hammer:
-__from the ground up__ :two: [:scroll: This expression alludes to the construction of a house, which begins with the foundation.]
+__from the ground up__ :three: [:scroll: This expression alludes to the construction of a house, which begins with the foundation.]
+From the first step through to completion; entirely.
 From the very beginning; also, completely, thoroughly.
-For example, _We’ve had to learn a new system from the ground up_, or _The company changed all of the forms from the ground up._ _Written from the ground up._
+For example, _We’ve had to learn a new system from the ground up_, or _The company changed all of the forms from the ground up._ _Written from the ground up._ _This place is a real dump—we’ll have to rebuild it from the ground up._
 __from the outset__ From the beginning. _Honestly, I never expected this play to be so successful from the outset._
 __from the river to the sea__ (antisemitic) A political phrase that refers geographically to the area between the Jordan River and the Mediterranean Sea, an area described as Palestine, which today includes Israel and the Israeli-occupied Palestinian territories, including the West Bank, East Jerusalem, and the Gaza Strip.
 __from time to time__ :two::hammer: